Privacy laws that apply to our business

 Does personal information leave Australia?

-We store personal information on servers located in Australia.
-We may disclose your personal information to overseas recipients, such as to our contractors, suppliers, affiliates or agents located outside Australia, in order to provide our products and services and to obtain services for our business.
+We store your personal information on servers located in your region; for example personal information from Australian customers will be stored in Australia, personal information from US customers will be stored in the US, and personal information from EU customers will be stored in the EU.
+We may disclose your personal information to overseas recipients, such as to our contractors, suppliers, affiliates or agents located outside your region, in order to provide our products and services and to obtain services for our business.
 For example, we may disclose your personal information, and your personal information will be stored by, our supplier HubSpot in the United States of America.

 How do we protect your personal information?